In this section

 Life’s a beach, and it certainly is at Broughty Ferry where its beach was given a Resort Seaside Award from environmental charity Keep Scotland Beautiful at its annual awards for its pristine condition.
 This 2016 award marked the 13th time the seafront has won a beauty award.

-Dundee can turn on the style too.
-The city’s Malmaison Hotel was named the Style Hotel of the Year at the Scottish hotel awards in April 2015 while Glamis Castle holds a Gold Award for Green Tourism for excellence in championing sustainable tourism – the highest accolade under the Visit Scotland accredited initiative.
+Dundee turns on the style too.
+It’s Malmaison Hotel was named the Style Hotel of the Year at the Scottish hotel awards in April 2015 while Glamis Castle holds a Gold Award for Green Tourism for excellence in championing sustainable tourism – the highest accolade under the Visit Scotland accredited initiative.

-It points to Dundee and Angus punching well above its weight and being recognised far beyond the region as a hot bed of talent, innovation and creativity.
+It all goes to show that Dundee and Angus continue to blaze a trail as a hot bed of talent, innovation and creativity.